mohamedSabry0/inqezWallet/README.md

 ### Key Features <a name="key-features"></a>

-- Track expenses and income.
+- Track expenses.
-- Set and monitor budget goals.
-- View detailed financial reports.
 - Categorize transactions for better insights.
 - User-friendly interface for easy navigation.
+- Server-side validations for data integrity.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>